wlgitdev/plan_generator/README.md

 A React-based single-page application for generating personalised running training plans.

-## Phase 1.1 & 1.2 Implementation Complete
+## Phase 1.1, 1.2 & 1.3 Implementation Complete

-This implementation covers the first two screens of the application as specified in the UX design requirements:
+This implementation covers the first three screens of the application as specified in the UX design requirements:

 ### ✅ Phase 1.1 - Landing Screen
 - **Hero section** with scientific approach explanation